 In the 1970s, Art Fry invented what is probably the most significant office supply product since the paperclip: the Post-it® Note.
 But he could not have created this now ubiquitous item without the previous invention of his colleague, Spencer Silver.

 Arthur L. Fry was born in Minnesota and grew up first in a small town in Iowa and later in Kansas City.
 As a child, he was already a tinkerer and a problem solver.
 His earliest engineering efforts were devoted to creating custom-designed toboggans from scrap lumber.
-Fry began his education in a one-room rural schoolhouse, but in the early 1950s, he moved on to the University of Minnesota, majoring in Chemical Engineering.
+Fry began his education in a one-room rural schoolhouse, but in the early 1950s, he moved on to the University of Minnesota, majoring in chemical engineering.
 In 1953, while still an undergraduate, Fry began working for 3M in New Product Development, where he continued to work until his retirement in the early 1990s.

 Spencer F. Silver was born in San Antonio.
-He majored in Chemistry at Arizona State University (BS, 1962), then earned a doctorate in Organic Chemistry from the University of Colorado (PhD, 1966), before taking a position as a Senior Chemist in 3M's Central Research Labs.
+He majored in chemistry at Arizona State University (BS, 1962), then earned a doctorate in organic chemistry from the University of Colorado (PhD, 1966), before taking a position as a senior chemist in 3M's Central Research Labs.
 Silver still works at 3M, specializing in Adhesives Technology.
 But Silver's creativity is not confined to his career.
 Over the years, he has also won a reputation as an accomplished painter in pastels and oils.

-Silver is now named on over 20 U.S. patents, but his most significant invention was not an immediate success.
+Silver is named on 37 U.S. patents, but his most significant invention was not an immediate success.
 In 1968, Silver developed a high-quality but "low-tack" adhesive, made of tiny, indestructible acrylic spheres that would stick only where they were tangent to a given surface, rather than flat up against it.
 As a result, the adhesive's grip was strong enough to hold papers together but weak enough to allow the papers to be pulled apart again without being torn.
 More importantly, the adhesive could be used in the same way again and again.
 Silver wanted to market the adhesive as a spray or as a surface for bulletin boards on which temporary notices could be easily posted and then removed.

 Over the next five years, Silver shared his revolutionary product with colleagues at 3M, informally and in seminar presentations.
 A marketable form of the product proved elusive, and Silver's temporary adhesive might have been consigned to a shelf indefinitely, but then Art Fry attended one of Silver's seminars.